hexxone/TeleJelly/README.md

 ### Option 2: Download manually

+If your sever doesn't have internet access, or you need older versions.

-1. Download the [Latest Release](https://github.com/hexxone/TeleJelly/releases/latest) (TeleJelly_vX.X.X.zip)
+1. Download the [Release](https://github.com/hexxone/TeleJelly/releases/) (`TeleJelly_vX.X.X.zip`) for your correct Jellyfin Server TargetAbi
-2. Extract files into `config/plugins/TeleJelly` folder (create it if non-existing)
+2. Extract the `.zip`-content into your jellyfin server folder `config/plugins/TeleJelly` (create it if non-existing)
-3. restart jellyfin server
+3. Restart jellyfin server

-### Option 3: Compile by yourself
+### Option 3: Compile from source

 Don't trust the downloads?
+You can also do it by yourself.

-1. `git clone https://github.com/hexxone/TeleJelly.git` or download as zip.
+1. run command `git clone https://github.com/hexxone/TeleJelly.git` or download as zip.
 2. install [.NET6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
    or [.NET8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (see the Tools section below)
-3. go to folder `cd ./TeleJelly`
+3. navigate solution folder `cd ./TeleJelly`
 4. run command `dotnet publish Jellyfin.Plugin.TeleJelly -c Release -v d`
+5. you will get a file like `TeleJelly_vX.X.X-alpha.X.X.zip`
-5. copy files from `./publish/` folder into `config/plugins/TeleJelly` (create it if non-existing)
+6. extract the `.zip`-content into your jellyfin server folder `config/plugins/TeleJelly` (create it if non-existing)
-6. restart jellyfin server
+7. restart jellyfin server

 ## Configuration

 1. Make a new Bot & get the Token via [@Botfather](https://t.me/BotFather)
 2. Make sure to use the `/setdomain` command to link your jellyfin domain (needs valid SSL cert).
 3. Go to the TeleJelly plugin configuration page and fill in the Bot-Token.
-4. Add yourself into the "Administrators" list for full access, or create an Administrator Group.
+4. Add yourself into the "Administrators" list for full access or create an Administrator Group.
-5. Now you should be able to log in via Telegram by visiting `jelly.fin/sso/Telegram`.
+5. Now you should be able to log in via Telegram by visiting `/sso/Telegram`.
 6. You may also include this link in the Login "Branding" via Markdown or HTML.

-E.g.: `[Telegram-Login](https://jelly.fin/sso/telegram)` or screenshots below.
+See screenshots below.

 ## Bot Commands